 Hans George Kresse is one of the most important artists in Dutch comics.
 Even outside Holland, Kresse is considered one of the best realistic comic artists in the world.
 He is best known for the famous 'Eric de Noorman' series, but during his active years, Kresse published a considerable amount of other material.
 Born in Amsterdam as the sons of a German father and a Dutch mother, he began his career in 1938 in the scouting magazine De Verkenner.
 He started out with 'Tarzan van de Apen', that ran until 1940, and was followed by the western comic 'Tom Texan' (1940).

-There, he participated in the creation of the antisemitic animation film 'Van den vos Reynaerde' and the comic strip 'Siegfried', that appeared in the national-socialist magazine Jeugd.
+Despite several sources who mention this, he never participated in the creation of the antisemitic animation film 'Van den vos Reynaerde', according to his colleague Gerrit Stapel.
+He did draw the comic strip 'Siegfried', that appeared in Jeugd, a magazine published by the publishing house Opbouw, that was under German supervision.
 In the final stages of the war, he however also paricipated in Toonder's illegal activities, such as the Metro paper.
 After the War, he started the Toonder-inspired animal comic 'Robby', that appeared in newspaper Trouw from 1945 to 1946.
 Kresse's personal style further developed with his children's book 'De Gouden Dolk' and the comic book 'Per Atoomraket naar Mars', that were both published in 1946.

 Also in 1946, he began the famous 'Eric de Noorman' series.
 This historical and originally fantasy text comic began its run in the Flemisch newspaper Het Laatste Nieuws, and first appeared in Holland in Tom Poes Weekblad in December 1947.
 Scripts for the strip were orginally written by Dirk Huizinga and Waling Dijkstra, but Kresse eventually went his own way.
 He used more and more documentation to give his comic its correct historical context and from 1949 he worked in his typical brush style.
 Oblong booklets also appeared as well as translations in several European languages.
 Kresse continued the newspaper comic until 1964.
 However, Kresse revived his characters in the magazine Pep in the balloon strip 'Erwin, de Zoon van Erik de Noorman', from 1966 until the mid 1970s.